Gizm0-636F6479/Microsoft-AD-Project/Lab Practice/README.md

 ### TASK 1: MANAGE USERS
 Our first task of the day includes adding a few new-hire users into AD.
 We are just going to create them under the "inlanefreight.local" scope, drilling down into the "Corp > Employees > HQ-NYC > IT " folder structure for now.
 Once we create our other groups, we will move them into the new folders.
 You can utilize the Active Directory PowerShell module (New-ADUser), the Active Directory Users and Computers snap-in, or MMC to perform these actions.

-### USERS TO ADD:
+### USERS TO ADD
 **User:**
 - Andromeda Cepheus
 - Orion Starchaser
 - Artemis Callisto

-**Attribute:**
+**Attributes:**
 - full name
 - email (first-initial.lastname@inlanefreight.local) ( ex. j.smith@inlanefreight.local )
 - display name
 - User must change password at next logon